nikolac/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/installing-a-new-package-on-your-instance.md

         version: '1'

 ---
-Packages can be installed directly from the Admin tab, from the Marketplace or using the `nuxeoctl` script.
+Packages can be installed directly using the `nuxeoctl` script or from the Marketplace.
 Packages can be addons bringing new features or hotfixes providing corrections or small improvements.
 Some Nuxeo Packages are totally public, not requiring a Nuxeo Online Services account to install them.
 Others can only be installed on instances [registered on Nuxeo Online Services]({{page page='registering-your-nuxeo-instance'}}).

 ## Online Installation